meshuamam/kapeli-dash-swift/README.md

 # Introduction

-This repo generates a docset in the [Kapeli Dash Mac App](https://kapeli.com/dash) for the Swift Programming Language.
+This repo generates a docset in the [Kapeli Dash Mac App](https://kapeli.com/dash) for the Swift Programming Language v5.1

 # Getting Started